CUBRID/cubrid-manual/en/admin/control.rst

 Encrypted Connections
 ---------------------

-In an unencrypted communication environment, someone can monitor and interpret all the traffic between clients and a database server.
+In an unencrypted communication environment, someone can monitor and interpret all the traffic between clients and a database server, and collected information could be used illegally.
 In order to access information in an unsafe communication environment while avoiding such an information leakage, data transmitted and received must be encrypted.
 CUBRID Broker can be configured in safe mode.
 In this case, all data transmitted and received between the database server and the client are encrypted.

 CUBRID supports encrypted connections between clients and server using TLS (Transport Layer Security) protocol.
 TLS provides data encryption mechanism as well as detecting data tampering, loss, hence ensures providing secure and trusted communication channel between clients and the server.
 CUBRID provides these TLS functions using **OpenSSL**.